Discovering the chestnut woods of Riviera di Rimini.

 In the autumn, the woods of Riviera di Rimini offer possibilities for delightful walks for chestnut picking, immersed in nature in all its colours.

-Chestnut picking however is popular with young and old alike, especially in the upper Marecchia Valley near Talamello, Uffogliano, Perticara, San Leo and Casteldelci and in the Conca Valley in Montefiore Conca and Gemmano.
+This activity for visitors of all ages is available both in the upper Valmarecchia valley near Talamello, Uffogliano, Perticara, San Leo, Montecopiolo, and Casteldelci, and in the upper Valconca in Montefiore Conca and Gemmano.

-Uffogliano near Novafeltria is home to the best-knownchestnut wood in the Marecchia Valley, called the Chestnut Tree Jungle,where the ancient castle or “castellaccio” once stood on a rocky spur.
-The entire ridge is covered in dense woods and the ruins of the castle are overgrown with vegetation in places.
+Uffogliano in Novafeltria is home to the Valmarecchia’s most well-known chestnut grove, called the “chestnut jungle,” where the ancient castle called “castellaccio” once stood on a rocky spur.
+The entire ridge is densely wooded, and the castle’s ruins are overgrown with vegetation in places.

-Some even larger chestnut woods can be found on Mount Pincio in Talamello, on Mount Ercole and on Mount Benedetto popular years ago with gunpowder smugglers who sheltered there with the Pope’sgendarmes first and then those of the Reign of Italy on their heels.
+Some even larger chestnut woods on Mount Pincio in Talamello, on Mount Ercole, and on Mount Benedetto were once frequented by gunpowder smugglers who found refuge there when pursued by the gendarmes – first the Pope’s, and then those of the Kingdom of Italy.

-Lastly,the chestnut woods of Casteldelci are characteristic of mountain life anda source of subsistence.
-The introduction of the cultivation of chestnuts can probablybe traced to monks who settled in the valleys during the Middle Ages, although it may date to as early as the Roman era.
-Sustenance was not the only benefit the local population obtained from chestnut trees.
+No less important are the chestnut woods of Casteldelci, characteristic of mountain life and a source of subsistence.
+While the introduction of chestnut cultivation is in all likelihood to be credited to monks who settled in the valleys during the Middle Ages, it might date back to the Roman era.

 Nutritional subsistence was not the only benefit that the local populations drew from the chestnut tree.
 Expanding cultivation was promoted by other key activities.
 In the Marecchia valley, these included sulphur mining.
 The tunnels extending upwards of hundreds of metres in depth were shored up with beams and props made of chestnut, one of the most durable woods found in Europe.